photvedt/photvedt.github.io/_pages/voicework.md

   - /voicework.html
 ---

-This page is currently under consturction but will feature my demo reels and rates.
+This page is currently under construction but will feature my demo reels and rates.

 Here is a test of the reel
 <audio controls>